sueddeutsche/gen-better-polls/data/project.md

 ## Data Source

-The most comprehensive overview of German opionion polls can be found on [Wahlrecht.de](http://www.wahlrecht.de), a website about maintained by volunteers.
+The most comprehensive overview of German opionion polls can be found on [Wahlrecht.de](http://www.wahlrecht.de), a website maintained by volunteers.

 ## Calculation of confidence intervall